rdgoodman/MICPSO/ReadMe.txt

 More Urgent:

+> Need to implement constraints on IPSO so particles stay in search space

 Less Urgent:

 > Should build in a way to track the fitness at any given iteration so we can look at fitness trends